-- 1. Supply Failure company producing RTPI equipment cannot deliver within the timescale. - 2.
-Third Party Works statutory undertakers may have emergency works in the vicinity restricting access to the installations. - 3.
-Poorly designed and scoped specification leads to RTPI equipment incapability - 4.
+- 1. Supply Failure company producing signals equipment cannot deliver within the timescale. - 2.
+Flooding there are some localised flooding issues in the local area and civils work may uncover drainage issues that need to be resolved. - 3.
+Third Party Works statutory undertakers may have emergency works in the vicinity at any time and these would take precedence for road space booking. - 4.
 Contractors Capacity the civils and installation contractors may not be able to undertake the work. - 5.
 Business Failure suppliers and contractors may cease trading leading to delivery delays.

-A full risk register will be developed alongside the design and procurement strategy.
+A full risk register is currently being developed alongside the design and procurement strategy.